Home >

 Verne Riffe Center

-Opened in heart of downtown in 1989, the Verne Riffe Center houses 3 theaters and a gallery, servicing all areas of the arts.
+Opened in heart of downtown in 1989, the Verne Riffe Center houses 3 theaters and a gallery, serving all areas of the arts.
 The sleek Capitol Theatre is a modern contrast to Columbus’ historic Ohio Theater.

 This state-of-the-art, 903-seat facility opened in 1989 as part of the Vern Riffe Center for Government and the Arts.
 The Capitol Theatre offers intimate performance experiences including CAPA's presentations of comedy, music, dance, theater, family entertainment, and cultural programming.